This was written by AI

 1useradd: UID 1000 already in use

 The base image already had a user with UID 1000.
-Fine, let's pick a different UID.
-Or better yet, use a simpler base image:
+Tried several other base image tags:

 • rocm6.0_ubuntu22.04_py3.10_pytorch_2.1.1 – doesn't exist